Shelter garden to grow more than vegetables; healthy food and learning life skills at Samaritan House

 "Gardening is very therapeutic," Hardy said.

-Growing COB supplies the boxes, the seed, the dirt, the gloves, the plastic flooring and the straw.
+Growing COB supplies the boxes, seed, dirt, gloves, plastic flooring and straw.

 The shelter residents are responsible for putting the boxes together and for maintaining the garden.